Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Introduction

-To validate our method, we conduct comprehensive experiments using four canonical CNN architectures---ResNet50, DenseNet121, VGG16, and InceptionV3---on a subset of the PASCAL VOC 2012 dataset.
-We evaluate Winsor-CAM both qualitatively and quantitatively using Intersection over Union (IoU) and the Euclidean distance between the Center-of-Mass (CoM) of the saliency map and the ground truth segmentation mask as proxies for localization accuracy.
-Our results show that Winsor-CAM consistently outperforms final layer Grad-CAM and naïve layer aggregation in terms of visual interpretability and spatial localization.
-Moreover, the tunable percentile parameter enables targeted exploration of feature hierarchies, allowing users to emphasize low- or high-level representations as needed.
-This flexibility makes Winsor-CAM particularly well-suited for expert-in-the-loop interpretability, diagnostic decision support, and interactive explainability workflows.
+To validate our method, we conduct comprehensive experiments using six CNN architectures---ResNet50~\cite{Kaiming2016}, DenseNet121~\cite{Huang2017}, VGG16~\cite{simonyan2015}, InceptionV3~\cite{Szegedy2016}, Efficientnet-B0~\cite{efficientnet2019}, and ConvNeXt-Tiny~\cite{convnext2022}---on the PASCAL VOC 2012~\cite{pascal-voc-2012} dataset.
+We evaluate Winsor-CAM both qualitatively and quantitatively using Intersection over Union (IoU), Euclidean distance between the Center-of-Mass (CoM) of the saliency map and ground truth segmentation mask, insertion AUC, and deletion AUC.
+To demonstrate Winsor-CAM's upper-bound performance, we select the optimal percentile parameter $p$ per image (maximizing IoU and insertion AUC, minimizing CoM distance and deletion AUC), simulating a human-in-the-loop scenario where users tune $p$ based on interpretive needs.
+Our results show that Winsor-CAM with optimal per-image $p$-value selection outperforms final-layer Grad-CAM and naïve layer aggregation across all metrics in terms of visual interpretability and spatial localization.
+Notably, even when $p$ is fixed across all images (eliminating oracle selection), the worst-performing configuration still outperforms FullGrad, a method that also aggregates across all layers, across all metrics, demonstrating Winsor-CAM's robustness independent of parameter tuning.
+Additionally, we show results on the PolypGen~\cite{PolypGen2023} medical imaging dataset as a domain-specific validation of Winsor-CAM's generalizability.
+The tunable percentile parameter enables targeted exploration of feature hierarchies, allowing users to emphasize low- or high-level representations as needed, making Winsor-CAM particularly well-suited for expert-in-the-loop interpretability, diagnostic decision support, and interactive explainability workflows.